Connor Hawke: Parentage confusion

 There's been confusion as to the identity of Connor's mother.
 Throughout the later issues of the first Green Arrow series written by Chuck Dixon, Connor's mother was identified as Sandra "Moonday" Hawke; a flighty ex-hippie, who had reportedly been one of many conquests for a young Oliver Queen.
 Moonday played a frequent supporting role in the series, often requiring rescue due to the machinations of her husband - an arms dealer named Milo Armitage, who would be a frequent foe of the new Green Arrow.

-Shado, a murderer who also mothered a child with Oliver Queen, is often identified as Connor Hawke's mother.
+Shado, an assassin who also mothered a child with Oliver Queen, is often identified as Connor Hawke's mother.
 One reason for this is because of a Wizard Magazine issue, which identified Connor's first appearance in comics being in Green Arrow (vol. 2) #24.
 While this was the first appearance of Shado's infant son (who was later revealed to be named Robert), Connor appeared as a man in his early-twenties in Green Arrow (vol. 2) #0.
 Both Robert and Connor were seen together, many years apart in age, in Chuck Dixon's 2007 Dragon's Blood miniseries.
 Furthermore, in Birds of Prey #109, in which Barbara Gordon identifies Shado as Connor Hawke's mother when running down a list of women with whom Oliver Queen cheated on long-time girlfriend Dinah Lance.
-Writer Tony Bedard acknowledged this as an error on his part.
+Writer Tony Bedard acknowledged this as an error on his part, with the error being removed in future printings.

 Powers and abilities

-Connor possesses no powers, he is merely an expert archer (although not the natural his father is).
-Due to his influence most of the "arrow team" has begun to use regular pointed arrows consistently.
-However, they will still engage in use of trick arrows when needed.

-Due to Connor's training in the ashram, he can mimic fighting styles that he witnesses, though this is a learned skill and not a metahuman power.
-Writer Chuck Dixon used the Brotherhood of the Fist storyline to establish Connor as being among the best hand-to-hand combatants in the world, even going so far as to fight Lady Shiva to a standstill, in a battle for the title of the World's Deadliest Martial Artist.
-One Year After Infinite Crisis, Connor furthered his training, and like his father and Mia, is able to wield a sword proficiently.

-According to the 2007 miniseries, Connor Hawke: Dragon's Blood, Connor has possibly received some measure of immortality, enhanced strength, and speed by bathing in the blood of a dragon.
-However, no mention of this has been made since the miniseries.